Sedation Dentistry in Gainesville

 - Do you experience fear or anxiety prior to visiting the dentist or while you’re in our office?

-- Do you have difficulty numbing with local anesthesia alone?
+- Do you have difficulty getting numb with local anesthesia alone?

-- Do you have sensitive teeth, gums, or gag reflexes?
+- Do you have sensitive teeth, gums, or a gag reflex?

 - Are you afraid of needles?